adamgaynor/Spacecamp/README.md

 Each To-Do List can be assigned To-Do Items.
 These items are displayed below the list's title, and contain a checkbox to show if they have been completed.
 Each item has a title, and can optionally be assigned to a specific person who is collaborating on the site.
 Each item can also be edited by clicking the link that appears to its left when hovering over the item.

 ##Technology
 SpaceCamp is built using Ruby on Rails for the backend, and Backbone.js to implement an AJAX (Asynchronous JavaScript and XML) frontend.
 Oauth allows users to log in using their Google login information, instead of having to create completely new accounts.
+Amazon Web Services (AWS) S3 storage allows users to upload profile pictures.

 ###Backbone
 Backbone is a JavaScript library designed to facilitate the creation of single page webapps by incorporating the use of AJAX requests into its framework.